Coluche: Comedic style

 Coluche's comedy skits mixed jokes, social and political satire, observational comedy, ribaldry, dark humor and occasionnally toilet humor.
 His material, which specialized in ridiculing authorities and institutions, was regarded as subversive.

 In his skits, Coluche often portrayed stupid, prejudiced people, in order to mock their narrow-minded views.
-He regularly used profanities, though he insisted that he was "always rude, never vulgar".
+His routines used working-class language and tropes and regularly included profanities, though he insisted that he was "always rude, never vulgar".
 He helped popularize in France the type of gross out, anarchic brand of humor associated with the magazines Hara-Kiri and Charlie Hebdo, to which he collaborated.

 Presidential bid

 In a 30 October 1980 press conference at the theatre of his one-man show, Coluche announced his candidacy to the upcoming presidential election.
-He was not taken seriously until the Sunday newspaper Le Journal du Dimanche published a poll on 14 December 1980 showing Coluche supported by 16% of potential voters.
+He was treated as a joke candidate until the Sunday newspaper Le Journal du Dimanche published a poll on 14 December 1980 showing Coluche supported by 16% of potential voters.
 His "campaign" was supported and organized by Charlie Hebdo, with slogans such as "Before me, France was divided in two; now it will be folded in four" (more idiomatically "être plié en quatre" could be translated as "doubled over laughing"), and "Coluche - the only candidate who has no reason to lie".
 However, he withdrew following pressure from serious politicians - including François Mitterrand who saw him as a menace for his own candidacy - death threats, and the murder of his stage manager René Gorlin (though that murder later proved to be unconnected with Coluche's candidacy).